FeliciaMarlove/the-information-hoarder/self-help/sdt.md

 A positive emotion is a feedback that one's goal is close to or on the way to be reached.
 A negative emotion is a sign that something's preventing from reaching or heading towards that goal.

+# Intrinsic motivation

+Intrinsic motivation refers to the activities we would do if we weren't expecting any reward (recognition, salary, love...) and wouldn't be under any constraint (paying rent and groceries...).
+Those motivations are destroyed or damaged by controlling environments.
+One needs autonomy, competence, relatedness and mindfulness to recognize and practice activities that are motivated by intrinsic motivation.

+Extrinsic motivations, like status and wealth, are highly dependent on external factors and don't allow people to be autonomous.
+For example, status or wealth are highly dependant on the market, it requires to make connections with specific people (even when we don't want to).

 # References
 Book: "En toute puissance" (French), free ebook from the "Hacking social" blog (French)